Updated with each new issue.

 Amy Pickles is learning how to dismantle and assemble an artistic subjectivity through the search for queer pedagogical methods.
 Educational and artistic processes collapse into each other and feed each other to make a research-based performative practice, comprised of sound and video works, workshops, performances and textiles.

 Nick Thomas is an artist, writer and editor.
-He is also a member of Rotterdam-based film and video collective Wet, founded in 2018.
 In his artworks he uses video, performance and objects to explore the relationship between form and politics: current research focuses on the way the figure of the labyrinth is used as a cypher for coexistence.

-Honey Jones-Hughes focuses on the ways in which contemporary cities – particularly Rotterdam – produce subjectivity through forces of privatisation, management and gentrification.
-She explores the implication of artists in these processes and her research takes many forms, including documentary video, workshops, interviews and community projects.
+Honey Jones-Hughes focuses on the ways in which contemporary cities produce subjectivity through forces of privatisation, management and gentrification.
+She explores the implications of artists in these processes and her research takes the form of documentary video, workshops, interviews and community projects.

-Alexandra Phillips works with the unforeseen potential of materials, objects and information, with what perhaps appears “potential-less,” but might later acquire an unintended functionality and appeal.
+Alexandra Phillips works with the unforeseen potential of materials, objects and information, with what might appear “potential-less,” but later acquires an unintended functionality and appeal.
 She works in a range of mediums from sculpture, (both autonomous and participatory) to printed matter to sound interventions.